PlatosTwin/bayes_ab/README.md

 default priors are non-informative priors and should be sufficient for most use cases, and in particular when the number of samples or observations is large.

-To get the results of the test, simply call method `evaluate`.
+To get the results of the test, simply call method `evaluate`; to access evaluation metrics as well as the simulated random samples, call the `data` instance variable.

 Chance to beat all and expected loss are approximated using Monte Carlo simulation, so `evaluate` may return slightly different values for different runs.
-To decrease variation, you can set the `sim_count` parameter of `evaluate` to a higher value (default value is 200K); to fix values, set the `seed` parameter.
+To decrease variation, you can set the `sim_count` parameter of `evaluate` to a higher value (the default is 200K); to fix values, set the `seed` parameter.

 ### BinaryDataTest